 CiK also facilitates the ability for peers and the public to ask questions about and comment on the research published in the journal.
 Since authors are actively encouraged to post their work on SportRxiv any interested party can post comments via hypothesis .
 In addition, reviewers and editors at CiK will be asked to write a short (approx. 250 words) review summary, anonymous or signed, of each published article as a supplementary material.
 Anyone reading the article will be able to see an expert opinion and analysis of the research, and see how possible limitations were addressed in the review process.

 In addition, all submitting authors are highly encouraged to have open data and code for any empirical work submitted to CiK.
 All articles, when published, will include a "Data Accessibility Statement" declaring where the data and code are available and, if not, why the data and code cannot be shared.
 We believe this is a necessary step in ensuring research is reproducible, and this increases the value of every published article by facilitating meta-analysis.
 If the data and code cannot be provided then authors must provide a justification for why they are unable to do so in their submitted cover letter.

 CiK values the importance of having rigorous, reproducible, and replicable results.
 We believe preregistration is an essential part of this process and encourage empirical work submitted at this journal to utilize preregistration.
 If a study could not be preregistered, then the authors must justify this decision in the cover letter to the editors.
 At CiK we also encourage the submission of direct and conceptual replication studies.

 Indexing and Archiving

 As a journal for STORK, Communications in Kinesiology values transparency and openness.
-Each year, metadata about the journal will be reported on the society’s website.
+Each year, starting in 2021, metadata about the journal will be reported on the society’s website.
 This metadata will include journal acceptance rates, the total number of submissions, mean and median peer-review duration, acceptance rates by gender, acceptance rates by academic rank, and acceptance rates by location.